AidosKuneen/aidosd-v1/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/AidosKuneen/aidosd/LICENSE)
 # aidosd

-Aidosd is command line wallet for ADK which you can interact with via RPC API calls which make it easier for various exchanges to integrate ADK in their software.
+aidosd is a deamon which acts as bitcoind for adk.
 For now implemented APIs are:

 ## NOTE: DON'T USE MULTIPLE ACCOUNTS.
 Account feature will be removed in a later version.